Problems at Work?

 Do you often find yourself;

-– Coming home from work and going over and over the events of the day, perhaps with a partner?
+- Coming home from work then going over and over the events of the day, perhaps with a partner?

 – Lying awake with memories of the day still being replayed or fantasies about tomorrow being ‘previewed’?